janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

-# Keycloak Backend Plugin for Backstage
+# Keycloak backend plugin for Backstage

 The Keycloak backend plugin integrates Keycloak into Backstage.